 - Ecology should seek new funding in the 2019 Legislature through the Stormwater Financial Assistance Program to provide incentives for stormwater retrofits and source control to achieve goals faster.
 Programs such as the Stormwater Financial Assistance Program, retrofits through the Washington Department of Transportation, and federal funding through the Clean Water State Revolving Fund are in place to support this effort but they need substantially increased funding to increase the pace and provide the necessary pollutant removal.

-- In 2021, the Department of Natural Resources received $3 million to remove abandoned vessels from waters.
+- In 2023, the Department of Natural Resources received $9.6 million to remove derelict structures on the water that impact salmon by degrading water quality and reducing aquatic plants.
+In 2021, The department received $3 million to remove abandoned vessels from waters.
 When a vessel sinks or breaks up, fuel, oil, and other hazardous substances can spill into the water.
 Abandoned vessels endanger salmon habitat and pose navigation risks.